lightbulb128/troy-nova/readme.md

 # Troy-Nova

-The new implementation of Troy (CUDA-HE).
-We support RNS version of BFV, CKKS and BGV scheme.
+The new implementation of Troy, a CUDA based GPU parallelized implementation of RLWE homomorphic encryption schemes.
+We support RNS version of BFV, CKKS and BGV schemes.
 The implementation itself is inspired by the [Microsoft SEAL](https://github.com/microsoft/SEAL) library, so the interfaces are very similar to theirs.

 We also include some utilities for privacy computing, including the matrix multiplication (from [BumbleBee](https://eprint.iacr.org/2023/1678)), 2d convolution (from [Cheetah](https://www.usenix.org/system/files/sec22-huang-zhicong.pdf)) and LWE-ciphertext extraction and packing (from [Chen et al.](https://eprint.iacr.org/2020/015.pdf)).